-Last in series of California storms dumps more rain, snow
+Ninth in series of California storms dumps more rain, snow

 Up to 2 more inches (5 cm) of rain fell Sunday in the soaked Sacramento Valley, where residents of Wilton and surrounding communities were warned to prepare to leave if the Cosumnes River rose further.

 The swollen Salinas River swamped farmland in Monterey County.
-To the east, flood warnings were in effect for Merced County in the agricultural Central Valley, where Gov. Gavin Newsom visited Saturday.
+To the east, flood warnings were still in effect for Merced County in the agricultural Central Valley, where Gov. Gavin Newsom visited Saturday.

 Newsom on Monday signed an executive order to further bolster the state’s emergency storm response and help communities that suffered damage.
 President Joe Biden declared a major disaster in the state and ordered federal aid to supplement local recovery efforts.